happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 cargo install cargo-edit
 ```

 Before committing run `rustfmt` and `clippy`.
-I recommend setting up a git hook to do this automatically.
+We recommend [setting up a git hook](https://githooks.com/) to do this automatically.
 Example commands to do this
 manually:
 ```sh
 cargo fmt